 Take Care Of Your Feet By Keeping Your Feet Clean

-keeping your feet clean is the base in having healthy feet.
-Your feet should be clean daily either by bathing them or simply by having a shower.
-When bathing your feet, you should be soaking them 10 to 15 feet.
-Cleaning your feet should be the initial step before any other care is administered to your feet.
+Keeping your feet clean is the base in having healthy feet.
+Your should always clean your feet daily either by bathing them or simply by having a shower.
+When bathing your feet, you should be soaking them 10 to 15 minutes.
+Cleaning your feet should be the initial step before any other foot care is administered to your feet.
 Once clean, dry them thoroughly. get between the toes and wipe any water in there.
 If you dry your feet thoroughly, you will avoid the presence of bacteria’s forming up leading to more problems in the future.